-Finally, a physiotherapist can also advise you on protecting and strengthening your back to prepare for all your post-natal bending – and all that late-night lifting of your new little bundle out of his or her cot.
+Finally, a physiotherapist can also advise you on protecting and strengthening your back to prepare for all your post-natal bending – and all that late-night lifting of your new little bundle out of their cot.

-If you’re expecting a new arrival (or are just in the planning stages) it’s important to consult trained professionals for treatment, such as the spinal consultants at our Eight Mile Plains and North Lakes clinics.
+If you’re expecting a new arrival (or are just in the planning stages) it’s important to consult trained professionals for treatment, such as the spinal consultants at our Eight Mile Plains, North Lakes, and Daisy Hill clinics.

 Our team can teach you techniques to help you get your body ready for the toughest test it’s ever likely to face and make sure it bounces back afterwards.
 Contact the team at The Brisbane Spine Clinic to book an appointment.